tobiz/SR5002-Control/README.md

 It is envisage that the server would be run on an ultra small low power computer such as a Raspberry Pi but the system does not demand this.

+This repository has two examples of the configuration file, one for use with the client avc_C.conf, the other avc_S.conf for use with the server.
+The .conf file has to be edited for use in a real application.

+There currently is no installation method for this code, I'm working on this.
+As a result it has to be done by copying the files to /usr/bin for the code and /etc for the config files.

 This is experimental code at this time.